Siriki Dembélé

-Ben Siriki Dembélé (born 7 September 1996) is an Ivorian professional footballer who plays as a left winger or striker for club Oxford United.
+Siriki Ben Dembélé (born 7 September 1996) is an Ivorian-born Scottish-raised professional footballer who plays as a left winger or striker for club Oxford United.

 Dembélé is known for his speed, taking on players with his dribbling ability, and holding the ball bringing others into play.
 At the age of 12, Dembélé started his career with Dundee United's youth system.
 He then moved to playing in their academy.
 Dembélé returned south of the border joining the Nike Football Academy in May 2016; he had trials with Championship clubs Barnsley and Huddersfield Town in September 2016.
 In May 2017, Dembélé moved to Grimsby Town signing his first professional contract.
 On 22 June 2018, he joined Peterborough United on a three-year deal for an undisclosed fee.
 He joined AFC Bournemouth in January 2022 on a three-and-a-half-year deal and spent the second half of the 2022–23 season on loan to French Ligue 1 club Auxerre before returning to the Championship with Birmingham City in July 2023.
 A year later, after Birmingham's relegation, he joined Oxford United.